Columbian exchange: Of plants

-Initially at least, the Columbian exchange of animals largely went in one direction, from Europe to the New World, as the Eurasian regions had domesticated many more animals.
-Horses, donkeys, mules, pigs, cattle, sheep, goats, chickens, large dogs, cats, and bees were rapidly adopted by native peoples for transport, food, and other uses.
-One of the first European exports to the Americas, the horse, changed the lives of many Native American tribes.
-The mountain tribes shifted to a nomadic lifestyle, based on hunting bison on horseback.
-They largely gave up settled agriculture.
-Horse culture was adopted gradually by Great Plains Indians.
-The existing Plains tribes expanded their territories with horses, and the animals were considered so valuable that horse herds became a measure of wealth.
-(This transfer reintroduced horses to the Americas, as the species had died out there prior to the development of the modern horse in Eurasia.)
+Of animals

-While mesoamerican peoples (Mayas in particular) already practiced apiculture, producing wax and honey from a variety of bees (such as Melipona or Trigona), European bees (Apis mellifera)—more productive, delivering a honey with less water content and allowing for an easier extraction from beehives—were introduced in New Spain, becoming an important part of farming production.
+Initially, the Columbian exchange of animals largely went in one direction, from Europe to the New World, as the Eurasian regions had domesticated many more animals.
+Horses, donkeys, mules, pigs, cattle, sheep, goats, chickens, dogs, cats, and bees were rapidly adopted by native peoples for transport, food, and other uses.
+The Plains Indians, for example, made extensive use of horses for hunting.

-The effects of the introduction of European livestock on the environments and peoples of the New World were not always positive.
-In the Caribbean, the proliferation of European animals consumed native fauna and undergrowth, changing habitat.
-If free ranging, the animals often damaged conucos, plots managed by indigenous peoples for subsistence.
+While mesoamerican peoples, Mayas in particular, already practiced apiculture, producing wax and honey from a variety of bees, such as Melipona or Trigona, European bees (Apis mellifera)—were more productive, delivering a honey with less water content and allowing for easier extraction from beehives—were introduced in New Spain, becoming an important part of farming production.

 The Mapuche of Araucanía were fast to adopt the horse from the Spanish, and improve their military capabilities as they fought the Arauco War against Spanish colonizers.
 Until the arrival of the Spanish, the Mapuches had largely maintained chilihueques (llamas) as livestock.
 The Spanish introduction of sheep caused some competition between the two domesticated species.
-Anecdotal evidence of the mid-17th century show that by then both species coexisted but that the sheep far outnumbered the llamas.
-The decline of llamas reached a point in the late 18th century when only the Mapuche from Mariquina and Huequén next to Angol raised the animal.
+Anecdotal evidence of the mid-17th century shows that by then sheep far outnumbered llamas.
+The decline of llamas reached a point in the late 18th century when only the Mapuche from Mariquina and the Huequén next to Angol raised the species.
 In the Chiloé Archipelago the introduction of pigs by the Spanish proved a success.
 They could feed on the abundant shellfish and algae exposed by the large tides.

-In the other direction, the turkey, guinea pig, and Muscovy duck were New World animals that were transferred to Europe.
+In the other direction, the turkey, from North America, and the Muscovy duck, from Mexico and South America, were New World domestic animals transferred to Europe.